bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 **Yet all the material wealth does not appeal to the young maiden**

- Solomon as the king reigning on the throne with all of his riches and finery of life **in the background** of the story speaks of the world and all it’s riches making it’s appeal for the soul, drawing, attracting and seducing.
+ Solomon as the king reigning on the throne with all of his riches and finery of life **in the background** of the story speaks of the world and all it&apos;s riches making it&apos;s appeal for the soul, drawing, attracting and seducing.
 The shepherd boy speaks of the One that is the Shepherd of the soul.

 **Only in Jesus can we be totally satisfied**.
 She has a satisfied dissatisfied feeling.
 She had just enough to want more.
 She has been near him but not near enough to satisfy her

 **HEAVENLY THINGS**
-In this study we are not speaking of earthly things, but of Heavenly things—of Christ and His Bride.
+In this study we are not speaking of earthly things, but of Heavenly things&mdash;of Christ and His Bride.

-The king’s position in the spiritual aspect is used in relationship to the Bridegroom throughout the Song.
+The king&apos;s position in the spiritual aspect is used in relationship to the Bridegroom throughout the Song.

 #Christ and His Bride